-The Company's primary focus continues to be on its research and development of pharmaceutical product candidates.
-The research and development of pharmaceutical products requires the expenditure of significant amounts of cash over a relatively long-time period.
+The Company's primary focus continues to be on its research and development of drug product candidates.
+The research and development of drug product candidates require the expenditure of significant amounts of cash over a relatively long-time period.
 The Company expects to continue to incur losses from continuing operations, for the foreseeable future.
-The Company's cumulative deficit as at July 31, 2018 is \$164,005,000.
+The Company's cumulative deficit as at July 31, 2019 is \$171,531,000.
 There can be no assurance that the Company will record earnings in the future.